sgavari/selenium/CONTRIBUTING.md

 ## Documentation

-Selenium is a big software project and documentation is key to understanding how things work and learning effective ways to exploit its potential.
+Selenium is a big software project and documentation is key to understand how things work and learning effective ways to exploit its potential.

 The official documentation of Selenium is still served from our